-British Pie Week is this month from Monday 7th March through to Sunday 13th March.
-The British Pie Awards is at the centre of the week with judging on the 9th March and the Awards Lunch on the 11th March.
+British Pie Week is the first week in March from Monday 6th March through to Sunday 12th March.
+The British Pie Awards is at the centre of the week with judging on the 8th March and the Awards Lunch on the 10th March.

 Pies – Britain’s Contribution to International Cuisine

 The British love a pie, in fact the Pie is our unique contribution to International Cuisine.
 We have developed this delicacy more than any other nation to give us the range and styles of pies that we know and love today.
 One of them, the Melton Mowbray Pork Pie, has even gained official PGI protected status in the European Union along with its cousins the Cornish Pasty and the Forfar Bridie.